leonjza/frida-boot/course/1-chapter-1/sample-app.md

 # The Sample Application

-All of the programs in their final state can be found in the [`software/`](https://github.com/leonjza/frida-boot/tree/master/software) folder.
+All of the programs that we are going to build in their final state can be found in the [`software/`](https://github.com/leonjza/frida-boot/tree/master/software) folder.
 If ever you need to quickly refer to a snippet of code for any reason, this would be a good place to look.

-The main program we will be using will be referred to as `pew`, with its source code available in the `software/` folder as well as in the snippet below.
-Copy the source code and save it in a file called `pew.c`
+One of the main programs we will be using will be referred to as `pew`, with its source code available in the `software/` folder as well as in the snippet below.
+Copy the source code and save it in a file called `pew.c` in the `code/` folder.

 ```c
 #include <stdio.h>